-10.1 The application has attracted no objections.
-The Committee must therefore determine the application taking into account the location of the premises in relation to other premises in the immediate area particularly the residential flats immediately above the proposed premises.
+10.1 The application has attracted three objections from residents but these do not cite grounds which can be considered valid in deciding whether or not a licence should be granted.
+The Committee must therefore determine the application taking into account the objection from the Environmental Protection Team as it relates to the layout, character or condition of the premises and the location of the premises in relation to other premises in the immediate area particularly the residential flats immediately above the proposed premises.
 It should be noted that the Council would be able to exercise control over the premises if a licence were granted by attaching conditions to the licence.
 It should also be noted that a licence, if granted, would be for a period of 12 months and would then have to be renewed.
-Upon application for renewal the Committee would be able to take account of the impact of the premises upon the neighbouring area.
+Upon application for renewal the Committee would be able to take account of the premises upon the neighbouring area.

-Background Papers (Local Government Act 1972 Section 100D) Report to Licensing Committee 17 November 2010 and all associated paperwork Report to Licensing Committee 20 September 2012

-Confidentiality

-It is considered that this report does not contain exempt information within the meaning of Schedule 12A of the Local Government Act 1972, as amended, and can be made public.

-No of Annexes: Тwo

-Author: Michael White Ext: 8013

-File Ref: EH.19/12

-Report to: Licensing Committee Date: 16 January 2014
+Background Papers (Local Government Act 1972 Section 100D) Report to Licensing Committee 17 November 2010 and all associated paperwork.
+Confidentiality It is considered that this report does not contain exempt information within the meaning of Schedule 12A of the Local Government Act 1972, as amended, and can be made public.
+No of Annexes: Five Author: Michael White Ext: 8013 File Ref: EH.19/12 Report to: Licensing Committee Date: 20 September 2012